b5g-ex/rclex_on_nerves/README.md

 #### Teleop for turtlesim_node

 You need to prepare [Grove Base Hat](https://www.seeedstudio.com/Grove-Base-Hat-for-Raspberry-Pi.html) and [Grove - Thumb Joystick](https://wiki.seeedstudio.com/Grove-Thumb_Joystick/), and attach them to Raspberry Pi 4.
-Older HATs may have different I2C address, in which case change the value of `@i2c_addr` to `0x04` in `/lib/rclex_on_nerves/joystick.ex`.
+Note that older HATs may have different I2C address, in which case change the value of `@i2c_addr` to `0x04` in `/lib/rclex_on_nerves/joystick.ex`.

 Please execute the following to Teleop "turtlesim_node".